Jeff McNeil

-Jeff McNeil (born April 8, 1992), nicknamed "Squirrel" or "Flying Squirrel", is an American professional baseball utility player for the New York Mets of Major League Baseball (MLB).
-In 2022, he won the MLB Batting Title and the Silver Slugger Award.
+Jeffrey Todd McNeil (born April 8, 1992), nicknamed "Squirrel" or "Flying Squirrel," is an American professional baseball utility player for the New York Mets of Major League Baseball (MLB).
+He made his MLB debut in 2018.
+In 2022, McNeil started the All-Star Game at second base, won the MLB Batting Title and the Silver Slugger Award.

 Early life

 McNeil attended Nipomo High School in Nipomo, California.
 He played baseball, basketball and golf.
 McNeil played three seasons of high school basketball and averaged 17 points per game as a senior.
-McNeil focused primarily on his golf career until his disappointing performance in the 2009 U.S. Junior Amateur Golf Championship after which his focus shifted to baseball.
-Because the high school golf and baseball seasons are both in spring, he did not play high school baseball until his senior year, but was offered a scholarship to play college baseball at Cal State Northridge due to his performance in summer ball.
+McNeil focused primarily on his golf career until his disappointing performance in the 2009 U.S. Junior Amateur Golf Championship, after which his focus shifted to baseball.
+Since the high school golf and baseball seasons are both in spring, he did not play baseball until his senior year, but was offered a scholarship to play college baseball at Cal State Northridge due to his performance in summer ball.
 He hit .446 as a senior and committed to play at Cal State Northridge.

 After Northridge's coach left the school, McNeil changed his commitment to Long Beach State.
 In 2012, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 As a junior in 2013, McNeil had a .348 batting average with 11 strikeouts in 221 at bats; he was named to the All-Big West first team.

-Career
+Professional career

 Minor leagues

 The New York Mets selected McNeil in the 12th round of the 2013 Major League Baseball draft.
 After signing, McNeil made his professional debut that summer with the Kingsport Mets, hitting .329 in 47 games.
 He played 2014 with the Savannah Sand Gnats and St. Lucie Mets, hitting .292 with three home runs, 51 RBIs, and 17 stolen bases in 117 games, and 2015 with St. Lucie and Binghamton Mets, slashing .308/.369/.377 with one home run, 40 RBIs, and 16 stolen bases in 123 games.
 After the 2015 season, he played in the Arizona Fall League.

 In 2016, McNeil began using an unorthodox knobless bat given to him by Mets minor league hitting coordinator Lamar Johnson; he thenceforth began using knobless bats exclusively.
 He played in only 51 games combined in 2016 and 2017 with Binghamton, St. Lucie and Las Vegas 51s due to numerous injuries.
 McNeil started 2018 with the Binghamton Rumble Ponies and was promoted to Las Vegas during the season.